MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/solution-manage-contracts-in-microsoft-365.md

 - **Microsoft SharePoint lists**: Use the formatting available in modern SharePoint lists to present contracts in a business-friendly format.

-- **Microsoft Teams**: Use the functionality of a Teams site and associated channels to allow your stakeholders to review and manage contracts.
+- **Microsoft Teams**: Use the functionality of a Teams channel and associated tabs to allow your stakeholders to review and manage contracts.

-- **Power Automate**: Use flows to process contracts through the approval process, and then to a third-party application for payment.
+- **Power Automate**: Use flows to guide contracts through the approval process, and then to a third-party application for payment.

 ### How it all works